 There are places in the park that have stairs replaced with slopes for accessibility.

 TEL 03-3546-5435

+Ishikawajima Park

 ¥ 🗸 × Free

-Facility Description Kachidoki Bridge Museum

-Tsukuda Machikado

-Sumida River Terrace

-Ishikawajima Park

-Museum

-A museum in a refurbished electric substation that used to be used to open and close the Kachidoki Bridge

-The Sengan-Mikoshi, that injured many people in succession due to its weight, and other cultural items

-The waterside terrace on both banks of the Sumida River is a popular riverside photo spot.

-Tells of the history of Ishikawajima, the birthplace of modern shipbuilding, and the transition to heavy Ishikawajima Museum This park is on the Sumida River next to the Chuo-ohashi Bridge.
-You can also see the Tokyo Skytree®
+Sightseeing Spots Nearby ● Facility Description Telephone number sibility information There is a slope for entering the museum.
+There are no steps and it is flat so wheelchair users can view the Kachidoki Bridge A museum in a refurbished electric substation that used 03-3543-5672 Museum to be used to open and close the Kachidoki Bridge exhibits, but access to the 2nd floor exhibition is only The Sengan-Mikoshi, that injured many people in Tsukuda Machikado 03-3546-5346 The exhibition can be viewed freely through the glass succession due to its weight, and other cultural items from Tsukuda are on display.
+Museum Section Chuo City) The waterside terrace on both banks of the Sumida 03-5320-5413 The well-maintained terrace allows wheelchair users to Sumida River Terrace River is a popular riverside photo spot. enjoy a stroll along the river Tells of the history of Ishikawajima, the birthplace of modern shipbuilding, and the transition to heavy The floor is flat and the exhibits are at a height that Ishikawajima Museum 03-5548-2571 wheelchair users can easily view them This park is on the Sumida River next to the Chuo-ohashi Bridge.
+You can also see the Tokyo Skytree® There are long slopes on paths in the park, so wheelchair users must be accompanied.

-Accessibility information
+03-3546-5435

+6 Ningyocho, Kodemmacho

+Experience the traditional handicrafts